 Keep in mind the following guidelines for a successful rain garden:

 - Soil infiltration rates should be greater than 0.5 inches per hour - any less and the water will pond for too long.
 The soil may need to be amended if this is the case.

 - Located them at least 10 feet from building foundations.

 - The bottom of the rain garden should be level from side to side and front to back - no slope.

 - There should be at least 6" of ponding depth, allowing the runoff time to infiltrate into the ground.

-- Plant plants with deep roots to help maintain soil quality and good infiltration / percolation rate.
+- Plant native plants with deep roots and water-loving plants to help maintain soil quality and good infiltration / percolation rates.

 To learn more, please refer to the Iowa Rain Garden Manual.